History of The Open Championship: Celebrating 153 Years

 Still, it’s a championship steeped in history, and the British Open is hosted on a rotation of beautiful coastal links golf courses throughout the UK.
 St Andrews and Royal St George’s are two of the most notable.

-In 2024, The 152nd Open Championship will be taking place at the famous Royal Troon Golf Club in Scotland.
+In 2025, The 153rd Open Championship will be taking place at the famous Royal Portrush in County Antrium, Northern Ireland.
 Ahead of this year’s historic Open, we’ve taken a trip down memory lane to uncover the journey of golf’s original major.

 History of the British Open